alfajryuneda/simple_snake_game/README.md

 ## Usage

-1. Make sure you have gcc installed (or anyother way of compiling C code).
+1. Make sure you have gcc installed (or any other way of compiling C code).
 2. Clone this repository to your local machine.
 3. Run :
     ```shell